jl2922/hps/README.md

 The performance of HPS comparing to other well-known C++ serializers for some most common data structures in high performance computing are as follows:

 Note:
+The sparse matrix is stored as a list of rows, each of which contains a list of 64-bit integers for the column indices and a list of doubles for the values.
+The hash map is a map from strings to doubles.
-For the hash map benchmarks, both HPS and Boost serialize `std::unordered_map` directly, ProtoBuf uses its own Map type which may not be a hash map, and CapnProto does not support hash map or similar types at this time.
+Both HPS and Boost can serialize `std::unordered_map` directly, ProtoBuf uses its own Map type which may not be a hash map, and CapnProto does not support hash map or similar types at this time.
 The test codes are in the [benchmark](https://github.com/jl2922/hps/tree/master/src/benchmark) directory.

 ![Serialize and Parse Time](https://raw.githubusercontent.com/jl2922/hps/master/src/benchmark/time.png)

 ![Serialized Message Size](https://raw.githubusercontent.com/jl2922/hps/master/src/benchmark/size.png)

-In addition to the traditional benchmarks for computational cost, we also provide the human efforts cost in terms of lines of code for these test cases:
+In addition to the traditional benchmarks for computational cost, we also provide the human efforts cost in terms of source lines of code for these test cases:

 | SLOC | double array | sparse matrix | hash map | fixed cost |
 | --- | :---: | :---: | :---: | :---: |